 Conflicts and disagreements in a relationship can affect the ability to experience orgasm.
 A counselor can help work through disagreements and tensions to help a couple get their sex life back on track.

 Sex therapists are therapists who specialize in treating sexual concerns.
 While one may be embarrassed or nervous about seeing a sex therapist, it can be quite helpful in treating anorgasmia.
 Therapy often includes sex education, help with communication skills, and behavioral exercises that can be done with one’s partner in the privacy of one’s home.

 If a medical condition is hindering one’s ability to orgasm, treating the underlying cause may resolve the problem.
 Changing or modifying medications known to inhibit orgasm may also eliminate one’s symptoms.

 Natural products are available that may help some women who have difficulty reaching orgasm.
-Oils and supplements like Blossom Organics Arousal Gel, Intimate Organics Gentle Clitoral Gel and On for Her Arousal Oil work by increasing sensation and blood flow to the clitoris and surrounding tissue.
+Oils and supplements like clitoral arousal gels and warming lubricants work by increasing sensation and blood flow to the clitoris and surrounding tissue.